SignalK/SensESP/docs/pages/concepts/index.md

 What happens in the above example?
 We define a callback function `toggle_gpio()`.
 Then, we set the pin mode to OUTPUT.
-And finally, we create a repeat reaction with the interval `interval`.
+And finally, we create a repeat event with the interval `interval`.

-Once the program is running, the repeat reaction is triggered automatically every 350 milliseconds.
+Once the program is running, the repeat event is triggered automatically every 350 milliseconds.
 The interval is calculated from the previous trigger time - if the callback function takes 4 milliseconds to complete, the actual interval still remains 350 ms instead of 354 ms.

-Another commonly used and useful time-based reaction is `DelayReaction`.
+Another commonly used and useful time-based event is `DelayEvent`.
 It triggers after a certain amount of time has passed but does not repeat.
 Example use cases for that would be sensor devices in which you trigger the read operation and then come back to get the value after a certain amount of time.
 For example, the 1-Wire DS18B20 sensor can take up to 750 ms before the conversion is ready.
 In that case, you would first trigger the call and then have something like `app.onDelay(750, read_sensor);` to come back later to read the value.

-You can also use `app.onDelay(...)` with a zero delay to trigger the reaction as soon as possible, without blocking the main event loop.
+You can also use `app.onDelay(...)` with a zero delay to trigger the event as soon as possible, without blocking the main event loop.

 ### Lambdas